CiaranOMara/Contributing/CONTRIBUTING.md

 Each package is dedicated to introducing a specific data type or algorithm, or dealing with a specific biological problem or pipeline.

-Whilst there are some "meta-packages" such as Bio.jl, which bundle individual packages together for convenience of installation and use, most of the BioJulia software ecosystem is quite decentralized.
+Whilst there are some "meta-packages" such as [Bio.jl](https://github.com/BioJulia/Bio.jl), which bundle individual packages together for convenience of installation and use, most of the BioJulia software ecosystem is quite decentralized: different scientists with different expertise use and contribute to them.

 Therefore, it made sense that maintenance of the packages should also be fairly decentralized, to achieve this, we created the role of a "Package Maintainer".

-The maintainer(s) for a given package are listed in the packages README.md file.
+The maintainer(s) for a given package are listed in the package's `README.md` file and the contact details for them (at least their email and GitHub names) are provided in the package's `HUMANS.md` file.

 The maintainers of a package are responsible for the following aspects of the package they maintain.